Make way Superannuation Complaints Tribunal (SCT) here comes the Australian Financial Complaints Authority (AFCA)

 Daniel De Marinis – Lead Consultant

-QMV provides trusted, hands-on advisory, consulting and technology to superannuation funds, trustees, administrators and wealth management organisations.
+QMV provides independent consulting services and technology systems to superannuation, wealth management, banking and insurance organisations.
 For further information please telephone our office p +61 3 9620 0707 or submit an online form.

 Like what you see?
 Please subscribe to receive original QMV content !